rdolbeau/VexRiscvBPluginGenerator/README.md

 * CRC32*
 * Three-operands instructions (CMIX, CMOV, FS[RL]*); they are available but need a VexRiscv patch to support the third input

-There is no support for 'partial' instruction - implementing only a subset of the functionality of one instruction.
-So `grev` is supported, but `rev8` alone isn't.
-Subextension are defined without 'partial' instructions - so Zbb doesn't have `rev8` or `orc.B`.
+There is support for partial instructions (rev8, zext.h, orc.b) so that the default plugins generated for Zba, Zbb and Zbc should be feature-complete.

 This has received limited testing in a [Linux-on-Litex-VexRiscv](https://github.com/litex-hub/linux-on-litex-vexriscv) SoC.
 YMMV.
 SMP mode was tested as well.

 Also, the implementations of the instructions in SpinalHDL are written for tuncitonality, and not tuned or optimized in any way for performance/area/... (file usage.txt has some numbers).

-A separate data file includes prototype support for RV32Zkne (AES encryption instructions) and RV32Zknh (SHA hash instructions) from the K extension draft 0.8.1.
+A separate data file include prototype support for RV32Zkne (AES encryption instructions) and RV32Zknh (SHA hash instructions) from the [K ("crypto")](https://github.com/riscv/riscv-crypto) extension draft 0.8.1.
 This requires another patch to VexRiscv, as Zkne uses field rs1 instead of rd for the output register.

+There's also some experimental support for some [P ("packed SIMD")](https://github.com/riscv/riscv-p-spec) instructions.
+It requires even more patches to VexRiscv, first to use a third input sourced from the destination register (so not R4 format like B's ternaries), and second to enable Zp64 instructions that write to two registers (x(2n) and x(2n+1)).

 ## How to use